 Homeowners insurance and wood stoves

-Your home insurance provider will probably send an inspector to your property after you inform them about your wood-burning stove.
-If they require an inspection, your insurer won't cover you until you've passed.
+Your home insurance provider will probably send an inspector to your property after you inform the insurer about your wood-burning stove.
+If the insurer requires an inspection, it won't cover you until you've passed.
 A wood-burning stove, like a conventional fireplace, requires a connection to a chimney to regulate heat and transport harmful gases out of the living space.